 How can I book?

-This enua (land) adventure is a fantastic local Rarotonga tour.
-And, we also loved the reef walk with Ariimoana too!
-(You can read about our Ariimoana Reef Walk here).
+This amazing enua (land) adventure is a fantastic local Rarotonga tour.
+Though we also loved the Reef Walk Tour with Ariimoana too!

-- More information about both of these Rarotonga tours is available on their Facebook page and Instagram.
+More information about both of these Rarotonga tours is available on the Ariimoana Facebook page and Ariimoana Instagram.

 Or, just give Kura a call on +682 70 070 and find out when the next best time is to explore this magical island.

-See other Rarotonga tours and read more about the Cook Islands
+Read more about Rarotonga and the Cook Islands

-- Reef walk in Rarotonga with Ariimoana Walkabouts.
+- Reef Walk In Rarotonga With Ariimoana Tours.